cfonseka/conference-notes/nextgen_omics_presession_spatial_transcriptomics_notes.md

     High-value applications of their technology - identifiying tissue-specific biomarkers in a clinical context All examples during Dr. Yin's talk were academic, research studies and no human data shown

-  Chakrborty - exciting period for field, historically didnt have opportunity to analyze tissue in multidimensional space
+  Chakraborty - exciting period for field, historically didnt have opportunity to analyze tissue in multidimensional space
     Allows us to answer questions regarding immune crosstalk Using Nanostring tech a lot in clinical profiling of tissues Moving into personalized medicine is dependent on personalized genomics